Here is how to use Microsoft Storage Spaces safely

-You can group three or more drives into one unified storage pool.
-You will have additional copies of your data and any failures of one disk will not damage your data.
-It should be noted that Storage Spaces are supported on Windows Server 2019, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2016.
+You can group multiple disks into a single unified storage pool, so you have additional copies of your data and failures of one disk will not damage your data.
+It should be noted that the Microsoft Storage Spaces feature is supported in Windows Server 2019, Windows Server 2012, Windows Server 2012 R2 and Windows Server 2016.

 How to use

-First, you need to have three disks before proceeding.
-One of them is the boot disk and the other two disks can be internal or external, incl. and SSD.
+To do this, you need to purchase preferably three disks: one of them is a boot disk, and the other two disks can be internal or external, and SSD.

-If the storage is on a single standalone server, it becomes more difficult to configure.
-You must have one or more storage pools for easy storage management.
-You can create multiple virtual disks from a storage pool that Windows recognizes as traditional disks.
-You can create a virtual disk through the File and Storage Services interface.
-You should choose thin provisioning or fixed provisioning, there are several additional levels of customization you can use with PowerShell commands that are not available in the GUI.
+You must have one or more storage pools to simplify storage management, but you can create multiple virtual disks from a storage pool that Windows recognizes as traditional discs.
+Alternatively, you can create a virtual disk through the File and Storage Services interface.

-Using Storage on each node in the cluster is more cost-effective than NAS and SAN arrays.
-Storage Spaces technology works in conjunction with tiered storage, RDMA networking, caching, erase coding.
-You can also use NVMe drives for better performance.
+Using storage on each node in the cluster is a great cost-effective option, as NAS and SAN arrays will require additional costs.
+Storage Spaces technology works in conjunction with tiered storage, caching, RDMA networking, erase encoding, and you can use NVMe drives to improve performance.

-To deploy the local disk space should do the following:
+In order to deploy local disk space, you need to do the following:

-- Clean up disks and partitions, create clusters, configure a witness server, enable Storage Spaces Direct, and deploy the required virtual machines.
+After that, create clusters, configure the witness server, enable Storage Spaces Direct, and deploy your virtual machines.

-- RAID can be either software or hardware.
-Windows Storage Spaces is a software component that supports provisioning through a graphical interface or command line.
+1. RAID can be either software or hardware, and Windows Storage Spaces is a pure software component that supports preparation via a graphical interface or command line.

-- RAID drives are a single unit, which necessarily results in wasted space.
-Disk Spaces are separate disks, independent of each other.
+2. RAID disks are a single unit, which inevitably leads to wasted space, and disk spaces are separate disks that are independent of each other.

-- When it comes to performance, the hardware array will be the most efficient.
+3. When it comes to performance, hardware RAID will be the most efficient.

-- From a financial point of view, disk space can be much more profitable, since it does not require large equipment costs.
+4. From a financial point of view, disk space can be much more attractive as it does not require large investments in additional hardware.